- slide 1 of 3

-The chart shown below may provide students with a more general understanding.
+The chart shown to the right may provide students with a more general understanding.

 According to the website for the St. Louis Zoo, a simple mnemonic device that can be used to remember the order of classification is:

-King Philip Came Over For Good Spaghetti (Kingdom, Phylum, Class, Order, Family, Species)
+King Philip Came Over For Good Spaghetti (Kingdom, Phylum, Class, Order, Family, Genus, Species)

 Your students will have fun learning the simple saying, and you may even wish to display it around the room while you are conducting this unit of study.

 - slide 3 of 3

 A Closer Look

 Explain to your students that after determining which kingdom an organism belongs to, one very basic way that they are classified is by their body structure.
 Animals are often split into two phyla (with "Phylum" being the next level below Kingdom) based on the way their bodies are structured.
 These two classifications are Vertebrates and Invertebrates.
 Simply stated, Vertebrates are animals with backbones (like bears, fish, lizards, turtles and people) while Invertebrates are animals without backbones (like starfish and jellyfish.)